-The Authority manages the Fund's investments and it has delegated its day to day management responsibilities to its officers.
+The Authority manages the Fund's investments, and it has delegated its day-to-day management responsibilities to its officers.
 The Scheme of Delegation to Officers is formally approved by the Authority and forms part of its constitution.

-The Authority comprises twelve councillors drawn from the four district councils of South Yorkshire (together with three trade union observers).
+The Authority comprises twelve councillors drawn from the four district councils of South Yorkshire (together with non-voting co-opted members appointed by the trade unions).
 The constituent councils appoint members to the Authority in accordance with the provisions of the Local Government Act 1985.
 The Authority also liaises with the Local Pension Board which includes representatives of employers and scheme members.